AdaCore/gnatstudio/docs/users_guide/main_window.rst

 popup window.

-If you're not using build modes and want to save some space on the screen, use the local settings menu :guilabel:`Show build modes` to disable the display.
+If you're not using build modes and want to save some space on the screen, use the local settings menu :menuselection:`Show build modes` to disable the display.

 .. index:: windows; files view